jerry955071/rstudio-server/README.md

 2. Modify the Dockerfile if needed

-3. Start a Rstudio server by executing "start-server" project name should be consist of lowercase, decimal digits, dashes, and underscores
+3. Start a RStudio server by executing "start-server"
 ```
 ./start-server <project-name>
 ```